SIMBAChain/libsimba/docs/_sources/intro.md.txt

 The config file should be in dotenv format and should be called `.simbachain.env` or `simbachain.env` (i.e. a visible variant).

-This can be placed in the `libsimba` package, alongside the config module, or can be placed anywhere if the environment variable `SIMBA_HOME` is set.
+This can be placed in the project root, alongside the `libsimba` package, or can be placed anywhere if the environment variable `SIMBA_HOME` is set.
 This variable should point to the directory containing the `.simbachain.env` file.
 The `SIMBA_HOME` variable defaults to the user's home directory, e.g. `~/`

 The search order for this file is:

-* At `libsimba/.simbachain.env`
+* At `project_root/.simbachain.env`
-* At `libsimba/simbachain.env`
+* At `project_root/simbachain.env`
 * At `SIMBA_HOME/.simbachain.env`
 * At `SIMBA_HOME/simbachain.env`